-The short term investment consists of a fixed income investment which has a variable interest rate (4% per annum as at December 31, 2023) and matures on September 11, 2024.
+The short-term investment consists of a fixed income instrument with a variable interest rate of 4% per annum as at December 31, 2024.
+The investment matures on September 11, 2024, and is held as security for the organization's corporate credit card.
+As such, it is restricted and not available for general use